 People will only do what you want them to do if they feel the urge.
 But offering free stuff and discounts won’t ensure real engagement.
-If customers get better deals from others, then they will leave you.
+If customers get better deals from someone else, they’ll leave you.

-That’s why gamification can be your finest ally here.
-If customers can earn points, get virtual rewards, achieve different customer statuses, and see their ranks on a leaderboard, then they will be thrilled to play.
+That’s why gamification can be your greatest ally here.
+If customers can earn points, get rewards, achieve customer statuses, and see their ranks on a leaderboard, then they will be thrilled to play.

-8) API: How will you connect your loyalty system to your up-and-running webshop?
+8) API: How will you connect your loyalty system to your up-and-running online store or POS?

-You can purchase a loyalty software or create your own program.
-Either way you will need to integrate your ecommerce system with it.
+You can purchase loyalty software or create your own program.
+Either way you will need to integrate it into your ecommerce system and POS.

 9) Promote: How will you keep people engaged in the long run?

-So here comes Captain Obvious: promote, promote, promote.
-Advertise your program with banners, newsletters, calls-to-action, Facebook ads, etc. The point is to make your program visible for those who matter.
+So here comes the obvious: promote, promote, promote.
+Advertise your program with banners, newsletters, calls-to-action, Facebook ads, etc. Promote in your physical stores.
+The point is to make your program visible to those who matter.